rchevarria/NBAStats/README.md

 # NBA Stats

 ## Overview

-### Description
+### Description:

 NBA Stats is a basketball sports app that allow users to view information about all 30 NBA teams, their currently active players, and their upcoming scheduled games for the 2021-2022 season.

 ### App Evaluation

 - **Category:** Sports App / Entertainment